Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 ---

-### Generate Manifest with EAD Subject Ranges
+### Manifest with EAD Subject Ranges

-In this example, we will modify the range listing from the prior example with a different project translator.

-+++

 ![Index by EAD](iiif/tutorial-screenshots/IIIFScenarios/Slide7.JPG)

 +++

-The named folders of images are linked to EAD components by box and folder numbers.
+This translator assumes that all input folders have been matched to EAD containers

 +++

+### In File Analyzer - File Test Properties

-### Step 1: On the "File Test Properties" tab of "Criteria" tab, set Project Value Translator to "EADFolderMapSubjectsOnly"
+- Set Project Value Translator to

-Then click "Analyze"...
+  - "EADFolderMapSubjectsOnly"

 +++